-The more important question is, Should I use a lawyer to form an LLC?
+The more important question is, should you use a lawyer to form an LLC?
 The answer to this question is almost always yes.
 At The Hunnicutt Law Group, we have the experience to help you form an LLC that is in line with your specific needs.

-Four Reasons to Hire a Lawyer to Form Your Texas LLC
+Four Reasons to Hire a Lawyer to Set Up an LLC in Texas

 1. An Attorney Can Properly Complete and File Your Formation Documents